 (5) Qualifications of Personnel

-(a) All personnel in the vocational technical education program including academic teachers shall have an appropriate educator license in accordance with the requirements set forth in 603 CMR 4.00 and 7.00.
+(a) All personnel in the vocational technical education program including academic teachers shall have an appropriate educator license and endorsement, if needed, in accordance with the requirements set forth in 603 CMR 4.00, 7.00, and 14.00.

 (b) Non-licensed substitute teachers and teacher (instructional) aides shall be supervised by an appropriately licensed vocational technical teacher while serving in a vocational technical laboratory and shall not be allowed to supervise students using hazardous equipment.